Julie Hambleton

 Height

 While both parents play a role in determining our height, research has shown that our father’s height is a better predictor of our own height.
 This is because genes responsible for height are located on the X chromosome, inherited from our fathers.
 All of this said genetics aren’t the only things that affect how tall you grow.
-There are environmental factors, such as childhood nutrition, that also have an impact.
+Environmental factors, such as childhood nutrition, also have an impact.
 (3)

 Your Biological Sex